Travel in VR: Unlocking the spirit of adventure

 “ We could be closer to living out our daring dreams, from the comfort of our own home.”

 Forget what you think you know about travel in VR – journeying to distant places in the virtual realm is all about unlocking the spirit of adventure through technology.
 Sky recently announced that through the virtual power of holograms, David Attenborough will soon be guiding eager adventurers through the treasures of the Natural History Museum.
-Their ‘Hold the World’ show not only lets would-be Indiana Jones’ learn about the lost artefacts but through a combination of video game tech and TV doc, become part of their own adventure.
+Their ‘Hold the World’ app not only lets would-be Indiana Joneses learn about the lost artifacts but through a combination of video game tech and TV doc, become part of their own adventure.

-And, if Attenborough’s wander through ancient artefacts has got you itching for adventure, you’ll be happy to hear there are a whole host of experiences already out there, leading the way in VR travel.
+If Attenborough’s upcoming sojourn through ancient artifacts has got you itching for adventure, you’ll be happy to hear there are a whole host of experiences already out there, leading the way in VR travel.

 Ain’t No Mountain High Enough

-When it comes to virtual travel, it’s hard to talk about experience and VR in the same breath without mentioning this live action summit of Mount Everest.
-Offering viewers the chance to scale the icy summit from the comfort of their own sofa, Sports Illustrated teamed up with Time’s ‘Life VR’ platform to create their own adventure experience with a difference .
+When it comes to virtual travel, it’s hard to talk about experience and VR in the same breath without mentioning this live-action summit of Mount Everest.
+Offering viewers the chance to scale the icy summit from their own sofa, Sports Illustrated teamed up with Time’s ‘Life VR’ platform to create their own adventure experience with a difference.

 “If you’re looking for a way to bring adventure to the everyday, this is a good place to start.”

-Captured in 360 degrees, it was among the first VR travel experiences to offer first person, live action content – streamed straight to your headset.
-In the space of four nine-minute episodes, all those icy twists, near death climbs and treacherous terrains weave together with smart graphics and VO to tell the rarely told (or seen) story of the three mountaineers as they scaled the famously treacherous mountain.
+Captured in 360 degrees, ‘Capturing Everest’ was among the first VR travel experiences to offer first person, live-action content streamed straight to your headset.
+In the space of four nine-minute episodes, all those icy twists and near-death climbs were woven together with smart graphics and VO to tell the rarely told (or seen) story of the three mountaineers as they scaled the famously treacherous mountain.

 Brave New Worlds

 In keeping with the theme of brave, bold storytelling, Discovery are no strangers to travel VR with a difference.
 In fact, their Discovery VR platform is the perfect place to unlock your inner adventurer.
-Whether you fancy trudging the swamps of Florida, protecting pandas in China or hunting bigfoot in monster country, the boundaries of adventure are being redefined.
+Whether you fancy trudging the swamps of Florida, protecting pandas in China or hunting bigfoot in monster-country, there’s a VR travel experience for you.

 “VR and 360 are the perfect vessel for adventure”

-It’s no longer simply about watching someone else trekking through the rainforest or navigating shark infested shipwrecks.
-Now, we want to be a part of the action (without the risk of losing a limb).
-VR and 360 are the perfect vessel for adventure, transporting us to a pocket of the world we’d ordinarily never be able to see.
-Broadening our horizons with content which we not only immerse and lose ourselves in but puts us at the heart of the story.
+It’s no longer about watching someone else trekking through the rainforest or navigating shark-infested shipwrecks – now, we want to be a part of the action (without the risk of losing a limb).
+VR and 360 are the perfect partners for adventure, transporting us to pockets of the world we’d never ordinarily be able to see.
+VR helps us broaden our horizons, providing truly immersive content that puts us at the heart of the story.
 For Discovery’s part, creating 360 content for existing properties like its evergreen ‘Mythbusters’ series ensures that its flagship shows remain current and relevant across multiple platforms.
 If Discovery’s walk on the wild side is anything to go by, we could be in for the virtual adventure of a lifetime.